derinmetcalfe/quantst/readme.md

 # Option Pricing Application

 An intuitive and efficient web application for pricing European call and put options using various financial models.
-The application provides insightful visualizations and leverages advanced computational optimizations to deliver fast and accurate results.
+The application provides insightful visualisations and leverages advanced computational optimisations to deliver fast and accurate results.

 ## Table of Contents